 Before you begin: Do not remove the battery cap unless you have a new battery available.
-If you have a spare undamaged battery cap, ensure it is available nearby.
+Ensure your spare undamaged battery cap, which is provided with this letter, is available nearby.

 During routine battery replacement, check the metal contact on your pump battery cap to see if it is loose, damaged, or missing.
-Do not try to lift or move the metal contact upon inspection (see picture above).
+Do not try to lift or move the metal contact upon inspection.

-- If the battery cap contact is not damaged, continue to use your pump and monitor for cap damage during battery replacement. - If the battery cap contact is damaged, immediately replace it with a spare cap that you may have received with your original pump shipment, and discard the damaged cap.
+- If the battery cap contact is not damaged, continue to use your pump and monitor for cap damage during battery replacement. - If the battery cap contact is damaged, immediately replace it with a spare cap which is provided with this letter, and discard the damaged cap.
 If you do not have a spare cap, stop using your pump and revert to a back-up plan per your healthcare provider's recommendations.
-Then, contact our Helpline / your Medtronic contact at 0800 633 333 to request a spare battery cap. - If you are unsure if the battery cap contact is damaged, replace it with a spare cap or contact our Helpline / your Medtronic contact at 0800 633 333. - Always pay close attention to the pump and pump battery status after inserting the new battery.
+Then, contact our Helpline / your Medtronic contact to request a spare battery cap. - If you are unsure if the battery cap contact is damaged, replace it with the enclosed spare cap or contact our Helpline / your Medtronic contact. - Always pay close attention to the pump and pump battery status after inserting the new battery.